AdobeDocs/experience-manager-65.en/help/sites-developing/extending-msm.md

    >[!NOTE]
    >This is your project's customized version of:
    >`/libs/msm/wcm/rolloutconfigs`
-   >Must be created if this is your first configuration.
+   >If this is your first configuration, this `/libs` branch must be used as a template to create the new branch under `/apps`.

    >[!NOTE]
    >
    >You must not change anything in the /libs path.
    >This is because the content of /libs is overwritten the next time you upgrade your instance (and may well be overwritten when you apply either a hotfix or feature pack).
    >The recommended method for configuration and other changes is:
+   >
    >* Recreate the required item (i.e. as it exists in /libs) under /apps
    >* Make any changes within /apps